 Conservation Cropping replaced the old Tillage protocol in the 2012-13 season.
-It is similar to that protocol as it is based on direct or two pass seeding building up organic matter, and thereby storing atmospheric carbon in the soil.
+It is similar as it is based on direct or two pass seeding building up organic matter, and thereby storing atmospheric carbon in the soil.
 The carbon yield is fixed at 0.11 tonnes/acre in the Parkland area and 0.06 in the Dry Prairie.
-This works out to around \$1.40 to \$0.75/acre to the farmer.
+This works out to (around) \$1.73 to \$0.87/acre to the farmer at a carbon price of \$23.00 and a 2/3 to 1/3 farmer/aggregator split.

-Soil disturbance has to stay under certain specifications, less for two pass than single pass systems.
+Soil disturbance has to stay under certain specifications, less for two pass than for single pass systems.
 Default right to the offset is to the landowner, but most sign off to the farmer if renting the land out.
 Used on a wide scale on cropland in Alberta.
-It is set to expire at the end of 2021 but like all protocols can be reviewed at any time.
+It is set to expire Dec 31, 2021 but like all protocols can be reviewed at any time.

 Generally working well, the main carbon protocol of use to farmers at present.
-Income has increased somewhat and will increase again next year.
+A new requirement for sign up of potential quarter sections in an aggregation project by May 1st of the claiming year was introduced in 2018.